Before the Bell: What every Canadian investor needs to know today

 Commodities

-Oil prices were up slightly early on after Thursday's drop as investors dipped a toe back in the market.
+Oil prices seesawed early on after Thursday's drop as investors dipped a toe back in the market.
 At Thursday’s meeting in Vienna, the OPEC and some non-OPEC producers agreed to extend a pledge to cut around 1.8 million barrels per day until the end of the first quarter of 2018.
 The initial pact was set to expire next month.
 Some traders had hoped to see the cartel deepen cuts as well as extend them.
 The decision not to introduce steeper production cuts sent oil prices tumbling 5 per cent immediately after Thursday's meeting.
-Early Friday, both Brent and West Texas Intermediate posted modest gains.
+Early Friday, both Brent and West Texas Intermediate edged lower, giving up early gains.
+Oil prices appeared set to post a decline of about 3 per cent for the week.

 "The reason for the sell-off was simple.
 There had been so much reported on the agreement in the weeks leading up to the meeting that it had been fully priced in," OANDA senior market analyst Craig Erlam said.